squigglesql/squigglesql/README.md

 So, basically, you just need to list all significant selection columns in ResultMapper implementations, and it opens a possibility for you to use them in criterias.

-We can relay the selection columns down the hierarchy.
+You can relay the selection columns down the hierarchy.
 For example, to select orders by city, you need to define getCityRef methods in OrderMapper:

 ```java